ocaml/dune/doc/dune-libs.rst

 ``Dune-action-plugin`` provides a monadic interface to express program dependencies directly inside the source code.
-Programs using this feature should be declared using :dune:ref:`action-dynamic-run` construction instead of usual :dune:ref:`action-run`.
+Programs using this feature should be declared using :doc:`/reference/actions/dynamic-run` instead of usual :doc:`/reference/actions/run`.